Live Home 3D Workspace

 5 - 3D view settings.
 These settings are responsible for the rendering quality.

-6 - Object import settings.
+6 - Import settings.

 The two options at the top let you back up and restore the material and object libraries.

-The About section indicates the exact name and version of the program.
+The About section indicates the exact name and version of the app.
 It is useful when you need to contact the developer in case you have difficulties with the software or suggestions on how to improve it.

 1 – Activate or deactivate snapping.
 This option concerns the behavior of drawing tools and objects when you move or resize them.
 When enabled, objects will snap to one another when in close proximity.